Kolyvagin systems of rank 0 and the structure of the Selmer group of elliptic curves over abelian extensions: Galois cohomology

-We now define the notion of Selmer triples \begin{definition} A \emph{Selmer triple} is a triple $(T,\FF,\PP)$ where $\FF$ is a Selmer structure on $T$ and $\mathcal P$ is a set of rational primes disjoint from $\Sigma(\FF)$. \end{definition}
+We now define the notion of Selmer triples \begin{definition} A \emph{Selmer triple} is a triple $(T,\FF,\PP)$ where $\FF$ is a Selmer structure on a Galois representation $T$ and $\mathcal P$ is a set of rational primes disjoint from $\Sigma(\FF)$. \end{definition}

+For technical reasons, we need to assume the following mild hypotheses in our Selmer triples: \begin{itemize}